Frequently Asked Questions

 What file formats are acceptable for submissions?

-If you are using a commercial screenwriting program, refer to the user manual for the product you are using for instructions on saving the file in one of the formats listed above.
+If you are using a commercial screenwriting program, refer to the user manual for the product you are using for instructions on saving the file as a PDF.

 How do I delete my script?